waynodiablo/Oystercard/pills/debugging.md

 So let's say at this point you turn to your pair and describe the problem as "whenever I try and save my user to the database in Rails, no error is thrown but the user does not get saved into the database"

-## 3 - Assume Nothing
+## 3 - Check your assumptions

-Now you need to look at what assumptions are behind the problem you've mentioned to your pair.
-In this case we could list our assumptions as:
+List the things that you assume about what happens when your code is running.
+Actually write them down!
+Prove to yourself that each assumption is correct by following the flow and getting visibility.
+Start with the assumptions that are most likely to be incorrect.

+Some example assumptions:

-* The data is being passed correctly through to the user model
+* The data is being passed correctly through to the user model.
-* The method used to save the user model to the DB is working
+* The method used to save the user model to the DB is working.
-* The data is not reaching the DB
+* The data is not reaching the DB.
 * An error should be thrown when the user is saved.

 ## 4 - P Everywhere